lighthouseCollective/ScrollThroughTemplate/README.md

 	git clone https://github.com/lighthouseCollective/ScrollThroughTemplate.git

+To Modify the Template, first make sure your copy of the template is up-to-date:

+	git pull

-Then, to modify the template, make the desired changes to the template and commit the changes with the following:
+Then, after making necessary modifications to the template, commit the changes:

 	git add [FILES THAT HAVE BEEN CHANGED] git commit -m "Helpful message that explains the changes to the template"